5 Breathtaking Natural Wonders to See in Vietnam

 #2 Rice Terraces in Sapa

 Sapa town is another one of Vietnam’s famous attractions, and it continues to rise in popularity among tourists.
 The one thing you should see is the terraced rice fields, and you’ll understand why it’s voted as one of the world’s most beautiful rice terraces!
 It’s been around for hundreds of years, carved by generation after generation – so in a way, it is human-made and natural.
-Still, it’s still a beautiful wonder to behold.
+Still, it’s a beautiful wonder to behold.

-When you visit the rice terraces, you will also get to see rich culture among the ethnic groups.
+When you visit the rice terraces, you will also see rich culture among the ethnic groups.
 You’ll see a different way of life among its locals.
 Sapa is also a popular hiking destination, with many trekkers visiting year-round.
 You’ll understand why as soon as you see the lavish greenery and spectacular views around the town.

 #3 Sand Dunes of Mui Ne